Gabriella439/dhall-manual/manuscript/Integration.md

 The above configuration instructs Mergify to automatically:

-* squash merge pull requests with a `merge me` label and at least one approval
+* "squash merge" pull requests with a `merge me` label and at least one approval
 * delete all merged branches
 * backport pull requests to release branches if they have a `backport-*` label

-The configuration is repetitive because each new release branch requires that we copy, paste, and modify the instructions for automatically backporting pull requests of a given label.
+This configuration is repetitive because the last five rules are almost identical: each new release branch requires that we copy, paste, and modify the instructions for automatically backporting pull requests of a given label.

 We can use the Dhall configuration language to reduce the repetition, but in order to do so we need to first translate the configuration file as literally as possible to Dhall.
 After that we can begin using Dhall's language features to remove some of the repetition.